Hameednsn/Hameed_DSProjects/README.md

 # Hameed_DSProjects
-This repository contains all my Data Science and Visualization projects.
+This repository contains all my Data Science Python or R code and some Visualizations done using Tableau tool.